 Kaiser Law Group’s Legacy Program is designed to ensure that the process of trust administration minimizes conflict, expense and delay.
 We do that by proactively staying connected with our clients and their advisors so that the client’s assets are aligned with the plan, the plan reflects the client’s family situation and changing laws and enhances communication between the trust creators, the trustee and the beneficiaries.

-Most trustees are unfamiliar with these procedures and the prospect of combining these tasks with the grief that family members and friends are still experiencing shortly after the death of their loved one can be overwhelming, so it is critical to have the assistance of an experienced estate planning attorney during the trust administration process.
+Most trustees are unfamiliar with these procedures and the prospect of combining these tasks with the grief that loved ones are still experiencing shortly after the death of their loved one can be overwhelming, so it is critical to have the assistance of an experienced estate planning attorney during the trust administration process.

 For example, one often-overlooked and misunderstood, but vitally important part of trust administration is ensuring that if any real property is being left to the children of the deceased trustor, that the trustee assist the children in maintaining the existing assessed value of the property for property tax purposes.
-Under California’s Proposition 58 (codified in Section 63.1 of California’s Revenue and Tax Code), children (and in some cases grandchildren) are entitled to exclude from reassessment the transfer of a parent’s primary residence plus up to one-million dollars of real property other than a primary residence.
+Under California’s Proposition 58 (codified in Section 63.1 of California’s Revenue and Tax Code), children (and in some cases grandchildren) are entitled to exclude from reassessment the transfer of a parent’s primary residence plus up to one-million dollars of assessed value (typically lower than appraised value) of real property other than a primary residence.

 Taking advantage of these benefits can save families tens of thousands of dollars in property taxes – especially on property that has been owned by the family for many years.
 There are a number of issues involved in complying with these regulations, some of which are complicated by the common scenario in which properties are to be transferred to children in equal shares.
 A qualified estate planning attorney can walk a trustee or family through these issues.